Flutterwave/Node-v3/documentation/billPayments.md

 ##  Create a bill payment

-This describes how to create bill payments
+This section describes how to create bill payments.

 ```javascript